CherryPieSexy/rl_mario/readme.md

  - 4-4 - a labyrinth, for some reason environment restrictions are not good enough to prevent agent from running into loops.
  - 5-3 and 6-3 - difficult platforming.
  - 8-1 - long level, there are 2 hard segments near the end of the level agent struggle to solve.
  - 8-4 - very hard labyrinth.

-(TODO): cut success from 7-2

 <p align="left">
     <img src="gifs/world_1_level_1.gif" width="200">